theNewMKE/audioset-processing-improved/README.md

 ## Quick start

-The changes I made to the original repo are: change `youtube-dl` to `yt-dlp` in `requirements.txt`, `core/download.sh`, and `core/utils.py`
+theNewMKE: The changes I made to the original repo are: change `youtube-dl` to `yt-dlp` in `requirements.txt`, `core/download.sh`, and `core/utils.py` This is a quick reminder that the original author's default dataset is the `unbalanced_train` type in Google's audioSet.
+You can change the dataset to download in `core/utils.py`.

 To download files from AudioSet for class "bird"
 ```